PART 22 - STATEMENTS OF TRUTH

 where this is permitted by a relevant practice direction.

-(1) If a party fails to verify his statement of case by a statement of truth –
+(1) If a party fails to verify their statement of case by a statement of truth –

 (a) the statement of case shall remain effective unless struck out; but